Sunday, 3 December 2023

 (John 7:3-7, NIV).
 The world can hate Jesus; people who do evil are this "world".
 Rebels against God reject Jesus.
 They are viewed collectively as the world, as haters of Jesus, and haters of Jesus' followers (see John 15:9).
 They are still the ones for whom Jesus gave himself.
 They are still the ones to whom Jesus came.
 In that particular moment the people in view are from Jesus' own people.

 About that time Jesus portrayed himself in another way: Jesus spoke to the people once more and said, “I am the light of the world.
 If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life” (John 8:12, NLT).
 Some (most?) hearers did not want to even consider that they might be in the dark.
 Though he told the world God's truth, they would not follow Jesus.
 They refused.
 However, for a time some were impressed by what Jesus said.
 They were convinced - at first.
 Then Jesus said that they could be free if they held on to him.
 That roused furious antagonistic response - they did not need to be freed!
 (Clearly they understood Jesus was not referring to Rome's rule of the territory.)
 The conversation (disagreement) continued and we find: Jesus said to them, “If God were your Father, you would love me, for I came from God, and now I am here.
 I did not come on my own, but he sent me.
 Why do you not understand what I say?
 It is because you cannot accept my word.
 You are from your father the devil, and you choose to do your father’s desires.
 He was a murderer from the beginning and does not stand in the truth because there is no truth in him.
 When he lies, he speaks according to his own nature, for he is a liar and the father of lies (John 8:42-44, NRSVUE).
 Lines were being drawn and implications becoming clear - no one was made part of Jesus' (God's) family by their ancestry or religion.
-I hope today I can say "sinner", you and I, without creating antagonism.
+I hope today I can say "sinner", of you and I, without creating antagonism.
 You and I need God's light, need freedom from rebellion, freedom from God's righteous judgement, freedom from the natural lies that so readily mislead us and deceive us.

 A little further on we read of Jesus giving sight to a man born blind.
 There was great consternation amongst the religious elite, for Jesus healed on the Sabbath!
 The gripping story is in John chapter 9; the pericope ends with Jesus saying, “I came into this world for judgment, in order that those who do not see will see and those who do see will become blind.”